How to Get a Pest Control Technician License in Rhode Island

 - Start with a reputable company: Working for an established pest control company gives you supervised experience, training, and exposure to different pest types.
 Most successful independent operators worked 2-3 years with a company first.

-- Budget approximately $2,000 for your Rhode Island license: This includes $100 in application fees, $0 for the exam, and education costs.
+- Budget approximately $2,000 for your Rhode Island license: This includes $100 in application fees, no exam fee, and education costs.
 Once licensed, plan for $100 in renewal fees every 3 years.

 Frequently Asked Questions